sukriti2812/Swiggy_Restaurants_EDA/README.md

 * Countplot of number of restaurants near every Locality
 * Vegetarian restaurants by Location

-Dataset can be downloaded from the link given in jupyter notebook
+Dataset can be downloaded from the [link](https://www.kaggle.com/datasets/chinmayshanbhag/swiggy-varanasi-restaurants)